gaehlerm/SoftwareEngineering/README.md

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
+It's just like a fire alert going of once in a while without any reason.
+You'll be annoyed and start ignoring it.
+Or if the alarm doesn't go off even though it should have.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
 The main problem is rather that it destroys the confidence of the team into the test suite.
 You will never know if a test is failing due to your changes in the code or because for example the network is down.
 At times rerunning a test might help, but this is only a superficial fix.
 The only real solution is writing fail save tests.
 Make sure for example that the network connection is checked before running a test.
 All tests relying on the network connection will have a dependency on this check.
 This reduces the flakiness by orders of magnitude.
 And it is good practice to design your tests such that flakiness cannot occur.
 Especially unit tests should never be flaky.
 A test only becomes flaky if some part of the code under test is flaky and this should never be the case for unit tests.
 Thus avoid testing any input/output (IO) for unit tests and reduce it as much as possible for other tests.

 ### Britle tests